Jatin0312/P2p-File-Sharing/README.md

 connected in the same network.

-This project uses concept of networking and file handling.
+This project uses concept of networking,file handling and threading.